itfoundry/hindkit/README.md

 `AFDKOPython build.py`

-This package hosts the build system for the Hind multiscript project:
+This package was originally developed and released as the build system for the Hind multiscript project:

 - [Hind Vadodara](https://github.com/itfoundry/hind-vadodara) (Gujarati)
 - [Hind Jalandhar](https://github.com/itfoundry/hind-jalandhar) (Gurmukhi)